kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 - the version of Kubernetes where the KEP graduated to general availability
 - when the KEP was retired or superseded
 -->

+- Kubernetes 1.34: Alpha version of the KEP.

 ## Drawbacks